hutli/hacking-song-book/README.md

 ## Tellerman
 ### Verse[0]
-There was a group that
+There there is a field within IT

+The name of the feild is security

+No sense or form or ryme they own

+Pwn my bully boy, pwn

 ### Cores
 Soon we'll deploy the hack

 To bring us shell and root and flag

-One day when the ctf's done
+One day when the CTF's done

 We'll take our points and go

+### Verse[1]